microtick/governance/proposal1.md

 **The formal proposal:**

-The following will apply to the next 20 onboarded validators:
+If this vote passes, the following will apply to the next 20 onboarded validators:

 1.)
 New validators who are not ShapeShift employees will be incentivised at the rate of 5,000 TICK.

 2.)
 ShapeShift employees serving as new validators will receive 1,000 TICK, the number of such validators not to exceed 10 under this proposal.

+3.)
+New validators will be funded 1 TICK for their initial account creation, and then delegated the appropriate amount  (4,999 for non-ShapeShift validators; 999 for ShapeShift validators) .
+After six months, the TICK will be undelegated, and the actual TICK tokens (4,999 for non-ShapeShift validators; 999 for ShapeShift validators) will be sent to the account that was used to create and self-fund the validator initially.